mfatihercik/dsm/docs/specification/parsingElement/fields.rst

             version: 1.0
             result:
-              tagType: object
+              type: object
-              tagPath: /
+              path: /
               fields:
-                 name:     # fieldName is "name" and type is  string and the tagPath is "/name"
+                 name:     # fieldName is "name" and dataType is  string and the path is "/name"
                  category:
-                 price: long      # fieldName is "price" and type is  "long"  and the tagPath is "/price"
+                 price: long      # fieldName is "price" and dataType is  "long"  and the path is "/price"
-                 categoryType:   # fieldName is "categoryType" and it is  "string" value and the tagPath is "/categoryType" it has extra definition (default)
+                 categoryType:   # fieldName is "categoryType" and it is  "string" value and the path is "/categoryType" it has extra definition (default)
                         default: "foo"   # default value a is a string.
                  productUnit:  # this field contains two definition. one  of that  will win depending on the structure of source document.
-                       - tagPath: unit/unit_name      # fieldName is "productUnit" and type is  "long"  and the tagPath is "/unit/unit_name"
+                       - path: unit/unit_name      # fieldName is "productUnit" and dataType is  "long"  and the path is "/unit/unit_name"
                          default: $ self.data.categoryType=='foo'?
 'LT': 'KG'

-                       - tagPath: mainUnit/unit_name  # fieldName is "productUnit" and type is  "long"  and the tagPath is "/mainUnit/unit_name"
+                       - path: mainUnit/unit_name  # fieldName is "productUnit" and dataType is  "long"  and the path is "/mainUnit/unit_name"

       .. tab-container:: json
          :title: JSON